Satin Audio Zeus Review featured image

 The inner layer of the Zeus build is now comprised of silver-gold and palladium-plated silver side by side whereas the outer layer has the stranded bundles of SP OCC gold-plated silver.

-The silver-gold and palladium-plated silver have the larger stranding dimension compared to the slightly smaller SP OCC gold-plated outer layer.
+The silver-gold and palladium-plated silver have a larger stranding dimension compared to the slightly smaller SP OCC gold-plated outer layer.
 Hence, the term Geōmetria Multi-sized Stranded – Satin Special Structures II.

 Satin Audio Zeus